denispeplin/so_notifier/README.md

 - Get latest 10 questions of a particular tag
 - Save them into an vector of a freshly retrieved records
-- Check if the HashSet has some question IDs
-    - If it has, send notifications about the new records
+- If the HashSet is empty,
+- Collect only new records into another vector, basing on contents of the HashSet.
-    - Otherwise (means it's the first run), go to the next step
+    - if the HashSet is empty (means it's the first run) set the vector of new records to be empty
+    - Otherwise, fill it with the new records
+      (IDs of those are not in the HashSet)
+- Go through the new questions and send notifications
 - Put the freshly retrieved question IDs into the HashSet
 - Wait one minute before continuing the loop